 These archives contain a bit of the history (including documents, photos, video, and audio) of The LION 90.7fm and its predecessors dating back to 1912.
 These archives are—to put it mildly—incomplete.
 But they’re what we have at the moment.
 They’re a start.

-They’re maintained in Google Drive, and I encourage every student and alumnus to get in touch and share whatever materials from their era that belong in these archives, especially if they are likely to benefit the knowledge and decision-making of the next generation of students.
+They’re maintained in Google Drive, and we encourage every student and alumnus to get in touch and share whatever materials from their era that belong in these archives, especially if they are likely to benefit the knowledge and decision-making of the next generation of students.

-Shoot me an email (email@example.com), or send me a message if you have any questions—especially if you’re a student now.
+Reach out to the Penn State Media Alumni Interest Group by emailing us—especially if you’re a student now.
 There are many of us who’ve gone before you who want to get to know you, and to lend a helping hand whenever that’s helpful.